-Benefits of skin to skin include parent-infant bonding, improved milk supply, temperature stability and hormonal adjustment.
+Benefits of skin to skin (also known as kangaroo care) include parent-infant bonding, improved milk supply, temperature stability and hormonal adjustment.
 Baby becomes colonized with bacteria on mom or dad's skin (which is good for baby's developing immune system).

 Dry breastfeeding may begin as early as 30 weeks corrected gestational age, depending on baby's stability.
 Readiness cues include rooting or restlessness at feeding time, waking with temperature and diaper change and sucking on pacifier or fingers.
 Dry breastfeeding helps baby practices latch and suck without milk flowing.

 While learning to breastfeed, your baby may be tube fed at the same time, associating sucking with hunger satisfaction.
 As your baby becomes stronger and has more energy, he or she may be able to take a full feeding at the breast.